-Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Settlement and Archaeology The sparsely settled nature of this predominantly forested upland landscape reduces sensitivity to wind farm development in general but the setting of archaeological sites in unafforested areas remains sensitive.
+Topics and summary description Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Settlement and Archaeology This landscape area is sparsely settled with buildings associated with the Forest estate concentrated at the head of the main Polharrow valley and very occasional farms.
+Extensive historic / archaeological features associated with lower reaches of the Polharrow valley and other minor valleys.
+ASAs at Polharrow Burn and Bardewnnoch-Garryhorn.
+The sparsely settled nature of this predominantly forested upland landscape reduces sensitivity to wind farm development in general but the setting of archaeological sites in unafforested areas remains sensitive.
 The sparsely settled nature of this predominantly forested upland landscape reduces sensitivity to wind farm development in general but the setting of archaeological sites remains sensitive.
-Sensitivity rating: Medium-low Sensitivity rating: Medium-low This typology would impact on the setting of the Rhinns of Kells ridge and could further diminish the integrity of the wider upland area of the Galloway Hills.
+Sensitivity rating: Medium-low Sensitivity rating: Medium-low Landscape context These forested hill slopes lie in close proximity to the dramatically rugged and highly scenic long ridge of the Rhinns of Kells and are important in providing the landscape setting to these highly sensitive uplands.
+The more settled landscape of the Upper Dale (9) of the Upper Glenkens lies to the east of this unit This typology would impact on the setting of the Rhinns of Kells ridge and could further diminish the integrity of the wider upland area of the Galloway Hills.
 This typology would also impact on the setting of the dramatically rugged Rhinns of Kells ridge and could further diminish the integrity of the wider upland area of the Galloway Hills.
 There may be limited scope for turbines towards the lower height band of this typology to be located on lower hill slopes, away from the more sensitive ridge of the Rhinns of Kells and thus minimise impacts on its setting.
-Sensitivity rating: High Sensitivity rating: High-medium The proximity of these landscapes to uplands with a pronounced sense of wildness increases sensitivity to this typology.
-The introduction of this development typology would further reduce the sense of wildness which is already compromised by commercial forestry and could affect the experience of walkers accessing the Rhinns of Kells.
+Sensitivity rating: High Sensitivity rating: High-medium Perceptual qualities Although the perception of naturalness is compromised by extensive commercially managed forestry in this area, the proximity of the Rhinns of Kells and the Merrick Wild Land Area increases the sense of wildness in some areas.
 The proximity of these landscapes to uplands with a pronounced sense of wildness increases sensitivity to this typology.
 The introduction of this development typology would further reduce the sense of wildness which is already compromised by commercial forestry and could affect the experience of walkers accessing the Rhinns of Kells.
-Sensitivity rating: High-medium The sparsely settled nature of this predominantly forested upland landscape reduces sensitivity to wind farm development in general but the setting of archaeological sites in unafforested areas remains sensitive.
-Sensitivity rating: Medium-low This typology would impact on the setting of the Rhinns of Kells ridge and could further diminish the integrity of the wider upland area of the Galloway Hills.
-Sensitivity rating: High The proximity of these landscapes to uplands with a pronounced sense of wildness increases sensitivity to this typology.
-The introduction of this development typology would further reduce the sense of wildness which is already compromised by commercial forestry and could affect the
+Sensitivity rating: High-medium The proximity of these landscapes to uplands with a pronounced sense of wildness increases sensitivity to this typology.
+The introduction of this development typology would further reduce the sense of wildness which is already compromised by commercial forestry and could affect the experience of walkers accessing the Rhinns of Kells.
+Sensitivity rating: High-medium